Santa Lucia Highlands AVA: Climate

 Proximity to Monterey Bay results in a strong maritime influence on temperature, wind, and fog formation.
 Examination of the heat summation data shows a generally cooler climate on the west side of the valley.
 Precipitation is concentrated in the winter months and averages 10 to 15 in annually.
 Due to the maritime influence, fog is a constant feature in the Salinas Valley, particularly during summer months.
 The fog burns off earlier in the day in the areas above the valley floor.
 This earlier bum-off results in greater light intensity for a longer period for vineyards located in the highlands.
-The north-south orientation of the valley causes cool marine air to be drawn into the valley by warm air rising off the valley floor.
+The north–south orientation of the valley causes cool marine air to be drawn into the valley by warm air rising off the valley floor.
 The narrow aspect of the valley, approximately 6 mi wide at Gonzales and 3 mi at Soledad, creates somewhat of a wind-tunnel effect.
-Wind speeds average 5 to 16 mi per hour, but higher velocities are not uncommon, particularly around Soledad where the valley narrows.
+Wind speeds average 5 to 16 mph, but higher velocities are not uncommon, particularly around Soledad where the valley narrows.
 Wind speeds are highest through the center of the valley and diminish at the valley edges and in the highlands.
+The USDA plant hardiness zone range is 9a to 10a.